hellpig/waffle-generator-and-optimal-solver/README.md

 Next steps...
 * Get frequency data for words of all lengths.
 Mathematica's (or WolframAlpha's??)
 WordFrequencyData[] could add frequencies to words_alpha.txt, but I don't have access to Mathematica.
 * Maybe I could make the code faster by placing words in the hardest locations first.
 For example, if it is time to place a horizontal word, and the leftmost vertical word has the letter *z* in it, place the horizontal word where the *z* is (if possible).
 I am not convinced that this would even be faster.
 * Write another code that takes a solution and makes a puzzle by swapping the letters.
 I already have a solver that finds the optimal swaps, so there is a chance that this isn't very difficult.
 I would just do one random(ish) swap at a time then check the optimal swaps until the desired optimal swaps is obtained, while also making sure that there is just the one solution.
-The puzzle should ideally also not have obvious moves where a yellow letter has only one grey letter that it could swap with.
+The puzzle should ideally also not have obvious moves where a yellow letter has only one letter that it could swap with by only thinking about colors of letters (without even taking into account what the actual letters are).
+I would first need to figure out how to color the yellow letters after coloring all green letters.

+# how to color the yellow letters after coloring all green letters

+I believe that there should never be more yellows than letters.
+For example, if the left two vertical words' solutions do not have an *A* and the horizontal word's solution has one *A*, then *A-A--* cannot be the yellow hint for *-A---*.
+The way to do this is to associate each yellow with a letter in the solution.

+The way I see it, the game could have one of two modes: easy or hard.
+Though these names are misleading because the differences between the modes do not often appear.

+In easy mode, the game should first look at all non-green non-shared locations to try to color in every non-shared location it can (perhaps using an upper-left preference).
+To do this, it should prefer to associate these yellows with solution letters in non-shared locations.
+If it needs to be associated with a solution letter in a shared location, a porbably-complex analysis would reveal the best way of doing this to have the most yellows on the board.
+Then, fill in yellows for shared letters if they are needed in a way that maximizes yellows on the board.

+In hard mode, the game should first look at all non-green shared locations to try to color in every shared location it can.
+The game should do this in a way that minimizes that number of yellows.
+Once all shared locations are handled, fill in yellows in non-shared locations, but always count a shared yellow towards both words.

+Since this is a tricky analysis to be doing live as the player moves things around, I was curious how [https://wafflegame.net/daily](https://wafflegame.net/daily) handles certain situations, so I did some very limited testing.

+If the solution for a word has a single instance of a letter, but two of the squares—one shared and one not—have that letter (and the other word's solution does not contain that letter), the game seemed to prefer to make a shared letter yellow.
+However, wordwaffle.org's 5×5 puzzles seemed to do this too, but then another time seemed to *not* do this.
+The game should either consistently choose to make the shared letter yellow (hard mode) or the non-shared letter yellow (easy mode).

+If a shared letter is yellow and appears once in both words' solution, a duplicate of that letter wasn't yellow if in one of the words, but was yellow if in the other word.
+This might be thought to be a but because the game should either consistently try to color the fewest possible non-shared letters yellow (hard mode) or consistently try to color the most possible non-shared letters yellow (easy mode).

+A solver clearly cannot depend on such things!
+Though, I don't know if a solver could use this information.

+**Now that I think about it, I bet both online games just color in the first yellow that can be made yellow and associating it with the first letter it can while using the normal left-to-right top-to-bottom order.
+For simplicity and runtime, I might even recommend such a strategy, though I still might recommend trying to start with either shared or non-shared locations.**